yoakim82/viser_drone_diversity/Readme.md

 ## Metadata distribution
 ![image](https://github.com/yoakim82/viser_drone_diversity/assets/6775811/34e4b416-5d0a-45cb-af9e-417096b4f7ca)
 These graphs show how the data is spread across different parameters.
+This is taken for all datasets combined, however, the distribution is very similar for the individual sets.

 ## Synth Base
 (seg_small_batches previously)